-In this guide, we’re going to take you through everything you need to know about Water Lily flower meaning and symbolism.
+In this guide, we will explain everything you need to know about the Water Lily flower’s meaning and symbolism.
 From classical artwork to tattoos, Water Lilies are used symbolically nearly as often as for landscaping.
 Requiring a relatively shallow pond to thrive, these flowers are often confused for the sacred lotus that thrives in wet environments.
-Let the beauty of the Water Lily rise up along with its symbolic meaning to inspire you with its colorful and delicate petals.

-Named after the Greek nymph, the Water Lily is a symbol of beauty that can also have a dangerous side.
+Named after the Greek nymph, the Water Lily symbolizes beauty that can also have a dangerous side.
 It’s also a symbol of unity and finding peace and balance.
 For Buddhists, it symbolizes rising up from the mundane world and into the spiritual one.
 Water lilies are also the official birth flower for July.

 Etymological Meaning

-As the Latin name suggests, it’s derived from the Greek myth of nymphs.
+This naming was inspired by the nymphs found in Greek and Latin mythology.
 These beautiful yet dangerous water spirits often drowned innocent people who visited the creeks or ponds they protected.

 Due to the beauty of the Water Lily but its habit of growing in thick mud, it’s an apt metaphor.